feimosi/frameworks-code-comparison/README.md

 ### React

 All string values are sanitized before being inserted into the DOM.
 No more details are currently available.
-You need to pass an object containing `__html` property with desired template content.
+You need to pass an object containing the `__html` property with the desired template contents.

 ```jsx
 <p dangerouslySetInnerHTML={{__html: article.content}} />